Gravy Train (band): Second Birth at Dawn Records

-Staircase to the Day — a final attempt
+Staircase to the Day and later efforts

-The band had been unhappy with producer Jonathan Peel's work on the first three albums – specifically the records' sound.
-Now they found Vic Smith, who had produced Peter Sarstedt’s third United Artists album, Everything You Say (Is Written Down) and would later work with The Jam.
+The band had been unhappy with producer Jonathan Peel's work on the first three albums, specifically the records' sound.
+They then hired Vic Smith, who had produced Peter Sarstedt’s third United Artists album, Everything You Say (Is Written Down) and would later work with The Jam.
 Under his control, the band was a happier unit and felt their potential was at last being realised.
 Dawn records released it in the late summer of 1974.

-Staircase to the Day was recorded at the Manor Studios, Kinnerton, Oxford and came wrapped in a colourful Roger Dean-designed gatefold sleeve depicting a winged-space monster descending onto a cosmic landscape.
+Staircase to the Day was recorded at the Manor Studios, Kinnerton, Oxford and came wrapped in a Roger Dean-designed gatefold sleeve depicting a winged-space monster descending onto a cosmic landscape.
 It kicked off with one of Gravy Train's best-known Dawn Cuts, "Starbright Starlight", anthologised in various progressive samplers and compilation albums.
 Marcel Coopman (again citing Vernon Johnson) described it as "a blistering piece of melodious hard-rock, that sets the standard for similarly inclined music (though not many may have heard it, of course)."

 The band was now a five-piece outfit with second guitarist George Lynon having joined before the sessions.
 Drummer Russ Caldwell replaced Barry Davenport after he left due to ill health.
-However, music equipment stolen from their van now resulted in disillusionment — "a huge setback", in Hughes' words.
+However, music equipment stolen from their van resulted in disillusionment for the members — "a huge setback", in Hughes' words.
 At this stage, he explained, "I became more involved in cabaret bands, only occasionally meeting the others for Gravy Train gigs.
 By the time we did Staircase to the Day, we were all playing in other bands.
 However, we never 'fell out' with each other and still enjoy each other's company on the rare occasions we get in touch."

 The single, "Starbright Starlight"/"Good Time Girl" was issued in 1974, again unsuccessfully, as was the album.
 Gravy Train went through another line-up change with the departure of D. Hughes.
 Gravy Train released one final single for Dawn — "Climb Aboard the Gravy Train" backed by "Sanctuary" in 1975.
-But lack of commercial success, internal frustration, and financial losses meant the end for the band.
-Instead of being part of a revival of fortunes, "Climb Aboard the Gravy Train" had signalled a death-knell.
+But lack of commercial success, internal frustration, and financial losses led to the group disbanding.